BRIEF SUMMARY AND INTRODUCTION: Until just a few

 for their small business clients.
 In addition, the IRS took the

-all instances.
+in all instances.

 However, in 1997, the IRS opened the floodgates when it